nikuehn/GM_Spatial_Correlation/sim_spatcorr.md

 The length scales are quite well estimated  with the correct model, but are underestimated (with Stan) when using just the residuals.
 The variogram values are all over the place, but are ok for well-recorded events ($N_{rec} > 80$).
 One can probably get some sort of visual quality assurance from the variograms.
-I'm nor too familiar with variogram estimation, and I guess it's nice to get some warnings (meanin), but it seems there are a lot of little tweaks one can do, and a bad fit might be hard to detect.
+I'm not too familiar with variogram estimation, and I guess it's nice to get some warnings, but it seems there are a lot of little tweaks one can do, and a bad fit might be hard to detect.
-On the other hand, similar things apply to the GP estimation, as the model based on the within-event residuals converges well, but gves biased length scales.
+On the other hand, similar things apply to the GP estimation, as the model based on the within-event residuals converges well, but gives biased length scales.
 I'm a bit surprised that the variograms give reasonable estimates of the length scales (at least for well-recorded events), even though the uncertainty in the target variable ($\delta WS$) is ignored.
-For the GP estimation, the hierarchical nature (the event-specific length scales are basically random effects) means that the length scales ae somwwhat constrained.
+For the GP estimation, the hierarchical nature (the event-specific length scales are basically random effects) means that the length scales are somewhat constrained.
-Nt sure if ne can do that as well with the variograms -- I guess one could calculate variograms, and then fit the same model with some random effects structure to it.
+Not sure if one can do that as well with the variograms -- I guess one could calculate variograms, and then fit the same model with some random effects structure to it.

 # Simulation of withi-event/within-station data with same length scale